MICA-MNI/BrainSpace/docs/pages/getting_started.rst

 Getting Started
 ==============================

-BrainSpace offers a wide variety of approaches to build gradients.
-Here we are going to go through the basics to start using BrainSpace.
+BrainSpace is a compact and flexible toolbox that implements a wide variety of approaches to build macroscale gradients from neuroimaging and connectome data.
+The toolbox allows for (i) the identication of gradients (using dimensionality reduction techniques), (ii) their alignment (across subjects or modalities), and (iii) their visualization (in embedding or cortical space).
+The toolbox is implemented in both matlab and python.
+The steps below will help you to get stated and to build your first gradients.
+Please also see the tutorials for furtuer examples.

 Let's start by loading the data: